 - Establish a Navigator program that connects applicants to an individual or organization who assists consumers and businesses to navigate an exchange.

-In response to the Affordable Care Act, 23 states and the District of Columbia have plans to operate state-based exchanges.
-Seven of the exchanges will be in partnership with the federal government.
-The remaining 27 states plan to default to federally facilitated exchanges.
-View the map below to see which states will operate state-based exchanges:
+16 states and the District of Columbia have a state-based exchange.
+Seven states have an exchange which partners with the federal government and 27are federally facilitated exchanges.
+View the map below to see which states will operate state-based exchanges.

 View Map of State Exchanges

 Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico*, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah*, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming